 As the world increasingly transitions into the digital age, fashion needs to keep up.
 The COVID-19 pandemic accelerated the industry’s move into technology, resulting in the emergence of plenty of quite a few innovations.
 Many are still in their beginning stages, so now is the perfect time for entrepreneurs to invest in their development.

-First and foremost, digital fashion has taken a firm hold on the fashion industry.
-High fashion brands such as Balenciaga and Tommy Hilfiger have been dipping their toes in the waters of digital garments.
+First and foremost, digital fashion has taken a firm hold onto the fashion industry.
+High fashion brands such as Balenciaga and Tommy Hilfigher have been dipping their toes in the waters of digital garments.
 And such a phenomenon seems to only increase in popularity.

-It indeed seems like digital fashion is only waiting for more entrepreneurs to join in.
+It indeed seems like digital couture is only waiting for more entrepreneurship in fashion to develop.
 It doesn’t only come down to digital garments, but also digital showrooms and the digital production of samples.
 We hence recommend anyone trying to get into fashion entrepreneurship to consider building a brand precisely around such technologies.

 The terrifying consequences of climate change have led innovators to come up with a wide variety of innovative solutions.
 Many of them have been specifically tailored to the fashion industry, as it contributes so much to this horrifying phenomenon.
-And implementation of such innovations has not lagged behind.
-With the consumer’s increasing concern for the environment has come to an increase in the use of new, sustainable tools.
+And entrepreneurship in fashion seems to be getting with the times.
+With the consumer’s increasing concern for the environment has come an increase in the use of new, sustainable tools.
 Brands that focus exclusively on producing sustainable clothes are becoming commonplace.